gov-cy/staging-govcy-design-system-docs/src/components/radio.md

 Do not conditionally reveal questions to inline radios, such as ‘yes’ and ‘no’ options placed next to each other.

+Never use more than one group of conditional radios on the same page.

 To implement a conditional radio and connect it with a collapsing area, use the `data-aria-controls` attribute, as shown in the examples below.

 *Simple example*